2025–26 UC San Diego Tritons women's basketball team

-The 2025–26 UC San Diego Tritons women's basketball team will represent the University of California, San Diego during the 2025–26 NCAA Division I women's basketball season.
-The Tritons, led by 14th-year head coach Heidi VanDerveer, play their home games at LionTree Arena in La Jolla, California, as members of the Big West Conference.
+The 2025–26 UC San Diego Tritons women's basketball team represented the University of California, San Diego during the 2025–26 NCAA Division I women's basketball season.
+The Tritons, led by 14th-year head coach Heidi VanDerveer, played their home games at LionTree Arena in La Jolla, California as members of the Big West Conference.

-This is the second year the team will be eligible for the NCAA tournament.
+This was the second year the team were eligible for the NCAA tournament, and the second consecutive season they made the tournament, winning the Big West tournament.

 Previous season

-The Tritons finished the 2024–25 season 20–16, 13–7 in Big West play to finish in a tie for third place.
-They received the 4 seed in the Big West tournament, where they won over Cal Poly in the quarterfinals, Hawai'i in the semifinals and UC Davis in the championship game to win the Big West championship and clinch the automatic bid to the NCAA tournament.
-It marked UC San Diego's first NCAA D1 Tournament appearance.
-They were seeded as the No.16 seed in the Spokane 1 region, where they fell to Southern in the first four.
+The Tritons finished the 2024–25 season 20–16, 13–7 in Big West play, to finish in a tie for third place.
+They received the 4 seed in the Big West tournament, where they won over Cal Poly in the quarterfinals, Hawaii in the semifinals and UC Davis in the championship game to win the Big West championship and clinch the automatic bid to the NCAA tournament.
+It marked UC San Diego's first NCAA D-I tournament appearance.
+They were seeded as the No.16 seed in the Spokane 1 region, where they fell to Southern in the First Four.